quicwg/multipath/draft-ietf-quic-multipath.md

   the multipath extension as defined in this document.
 This parameter has a zero-length value.

-- max_concurrent_paths (current version uses 0xced74c7a): This is
+- initial_max_paths (current version uses 0xced74c7a): This is
   a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to build.
-The value of the max_concurrent_paths parameter MUST be at least 2.
+The value of the initial_max_paths parameter MUST be at least 2.
 An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
-After the handshake negotiation finished, endpoints MUST use the minimum of local and remote value of max_concurrent_paths as the maximum number of concurrent paths in the current connection.
+Setting this parameter is equivalent to sending a MP_MAX_PATHS ({{mp-max-paths-frame}}) of the corresponding type with the same value

 If any of the endpoints does not advertise the enable_multipath transport parameter, then the endpoints MUST NOT use any frame or